 There are many steps on the path to your Ph.D.
-These include (1) successfully completing the Department's core statistics and foundation courses, (2) demonstrating continued research activity, (3) completing a Master's thesis, (4) completing advanced coursework required within the student's area of study, (5) successfully completing qualifying procedures, including satisfactorily completing a qualifying paper, (6) completing and defending a Ph.D. dissertation, and (7) meeting all program area Competency requirements.
+These include (1) successfully completing the Department's foundation courses, (2) demonstrating continued research activity, (3) completing a Master's thesis, (4) completing advanced coursework required within the student's area of study, (5) successfully completing qualifying procedures, including satisfactorily completing a qualifying paper, (6) completing and defending a Ph.D. dissertation, and (7) meeting all program area Competency requirements.

 The minimum number of credits required for the Ph.D. in Psychology varies according to the student's area of study but in no case falls below 72 for Clinical Psychology and 60 for Psychological Sciences, which include 6 thesis credits and 12 dissertation credits.
+Note that these are course credit minimums, not maximums.
+For example, a student in Psychological Sciences might take more than 60 credits in pursuit of the Ph.D.
+Students with approval of their academic advisor.
 Clinical areas of study require additional area practicum credits and a yearlong internship.
 The specific course requirements for each program may be found in the Part 4 of this handbook.
 See overview of the requirements, and description of requirements below.